adasq/dropbox-v2-api/EXAMPLES.md

 ### files/upload ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#files-upload))
 Create a new file with the contents provided in the request.
 Do not use this to upload a file larger than 150 MB.
 Instead, create an upload session with [upload_session/start](#filesupload_sessionstart-see-docs).
+Calls to this endpoint will count as data transport calls for any Dropbox Business teams with a limit on the number of data transport calls allowed per month.
+For more information, see the Data transport limit page.

 ```js
 const stream = dropbox({